In order to select the best embryos, we culture embryos to the blastocyst stage (day 5 or day 6)

-Embryos are cultured in the laboratory incubator until they reach the blastocyst stage (5 days after the egg collection day) and then are transferred into the uterus.
-In certain selected cases this strategy is related to higher pregnancy rates than cleavage stage embryo transfer (good prognosis patients or patients wishing to have a single embryo transfer).
-Briefly, blastocyst transfer is not indicated for everybody and in fact it might be even worse than day 3 embryo transfer in some cases.
+Embryos are cultured in the laboratory incubator until they reach the blastocyst stage (5 days after the egg collection day) and then the best embryo/embryos are transferred into the uterus.
+In certain selected cases such as good prognosis patients or patients wishing to have a single embryo transfer, this strategy offers higher pregnancy rates than cleavage-stage (day 3) embryo transfer.
+However, a day 5 blastocyst transfer is not suggested for everybody and in fact in some cases, a day 3 embryo transfer is more suitable for some women.

-1. In ‘‘good prognosis’’ patients, blastocyst transfer results in increased live-birth rates compared to transfer of equal numbers of cleavage-stage embryos.
+- In ‘‘good prognosis’’ patients, blastocyst transfer results in increased live-birth rates compared to transfer of equal numbers of cleavage-stage embryos.
 Transfer of multiple blastocysts results in a high multiple pregnancy rate.

-4. Blastocyst culture may be associated with a small increased risk of adverse neonatal outcomes, but no causal relationship has been proven.
+- Day 5 Blastocyst culture may be associated with a small increased risk of adverse neonatal outcomes, but no causal relationship has been proven.

 Please note that:

-1.“Good prognosis” patients are defined as patients ≤35 years with ≥10 follicles ≥12mm on the day of hCG injection, normal follicle-stimulating hormone (FSH) and E2 levels, no more than one previous unsuccessful cycle of in vitro fertilization (IVF)–embryo transfer, and good embryo quality.
+- “Good prognosis” patients are defined as patients ≤35 years with ≥10 follicles ≥12mm on the day of hCG injection, normal follicle-stimulating hormone (FSH) and E2 levels, no more than one previous unsuccessful cycle of in vitro fertilization (IVF)–embryo transfer, and good embryo quality.

-2. “Poor prognosis” patients are defined as patients >35 years with previous unsuccessful cycle of IVF/embryo transfer, elevated day 3 FSH levels and average to bad embryo quality.
+- “Poor prognosis” patients are defined as patients >35 years with previous unsuccessful cycle of IVF/embryo transfer, elevated day 3 FSH levels and average to bad embryo quality.